Mariamsherin01/Module-4/DICTIONARY - WITH WORDS AND REVERSE.md

 # Exp.No:19
-## CLASS AND OBJECTS - Creating a Dictionary with Words and Their Reverses from User Input
+## DICTIONARY - Creating a Dictionary with Words and Their Reverses from User Input

 ---